ansys/pyacp/doc/source/intro.rst

 A model can be resumed from an existing ACP DB (acph5) file or built from scratch by importing an FE model (mesh).

-To load an existing model with pyACP, use the :meth:`.ACPWorkflow.from_acph5_file` method:
+To load an existing model with PyACP, use the :meth:`.ACPWorkflow.from_acph5_file` method:

 .. testcode::
     :hide: